Actuarial

 • Resulting insights that might be translatable to insured life mortality

-RGA’s full US mortality report, due out later this year, will provide detailed analysis of pandemic-driven changes in US mortality experience – both all-cause and by-cause – and compare current mortality with pre-pandemic expectations.
+RGA’s US mortality report provides detailed analysis of pandemic-driven changes in US mortality experience and compares current mortality with pre-pandemic expectations.

 Reasons to monitor US population mortality